 It’s unusual to come across whole dried habanero chillies – by keeping the whole chilli intact, these habaneros can be used to infuse sauces and stews, while habanero powder or flakes will dissolve.

-Rehydrate the whole dried habanero chilli until it is soft, and then chop into slivers, or blend into a sauce.
+Rehydrate the whole dried habanero chilli until it is soft, and then chop into slivers, or blend into a sauce before cooking.
 Start with a quarter of the chilli first, and keep adding – it’s far easier to add extra heat than to try and dilute excess heat!
-Habanero chillies are perfect for a chilli con carne, spicy ceviche, meat stew, chutney – and even for infusing oils or spirits like mezcal and tequila.
+Habanero chillies are perfect for a chilli con carne, spicy ceviche, meat stew, chutney – and even for heating in oils to infuse them.

-|Standard UK Delivery ?||£3.50 or free when you spend £35|
+|Standard - Hermes ?||£3.50 or free when you spend £35|

-|Express Delivery ?||£6.95 or free when you spend £75|
+|Express - DHL ?||£6.95 or free when you spend £75|